 Person with a Disability.
 A person 18 through 59 years of age, who is a Person with an Intellectual Disability or a Person with a Developmental Disability, as used in M.G.L. c.
 123B, § 1, or who is otherwise mentally or physically disabled, and, such mental or physical disability prevents or restricts the individual's ability to provide for his or her own Daily Living Needs; provided, however, that a person who is temporarily dependent upon a medically prescribed device or procedure to solely treat a transitory physical ailment or injury shall not be considered a Person with a Disability for the purposes of M.G.L. c.
 19C unless that person otherwise meets the definition of a Person with a Disability.

 Person with an Intellectual Disability.
 A person who has an intellectual disability, characterized by significant limitations in both intellectual functioning and adaptive behavior beginning before 18 years of age, as expressed in conceptual, social and practical adaptive skills as delineated and more specifically defined in the statute and regulations of the Department of Developmental Services at M.G.L. c.
-123B and 115 CMR 2.01: Definitions, and consistent with the most recent definition provided by the American Association on Intellectual and Developmental Disabilities.
+123B and 115 CMR 2.01, and consistent with the most recent definition provided by the American Association on Intellectual and Developmental Disabilities.

 Person with a Mental Disability.
 An individual having a condition, not including an intellectual or developmental disability, causing mental dysfunction or emotional impairment as determined by a mental health professional.